rajeshpleti/SITHARAMA/elysiumanalytics.md

 ## 4. Inside Threat Detection   <span id="ITD"><span>

 Elysium Analytics provides a unique AI-driven security analytics platform that comes with a wide array of advanced ML-based security outcomes and behavioural models to help organizations detect and respond to advanced cyber-attacks.
+1. It Reduces costs of an insider attack
+2. Early detection of insider threat
+3. Fast and efficient response to an insider attack.
+4. Alerting and Notfications

 Inside Threat Detection identifies abnormal behaviors of user/entity using unsupervised learning algorithms and provides statistical anomalies scores ,outliers and indicators of compromise threshold values of risk factors.

+An Elysium insider threat program is  a efficient core part of modern cybersecurity strategy.
+Elysium ITD controls in place to detect, deter, and respond to insider attacks and inadvertent data leaks is a necessity for any organization that strives to protect its sensitive data.
+It’s also required by many IT regulations, standards, and laws: NISPOM, NIST, HIPAA, PCI DSS, and others.

+Elysium ITD detect insider threats based on
+1. Monitor User/Entity activity
+2. Manage User/Entity access to sensitive resources
+3. Analyze User/Entity behavior

+Elysium Perform a risk assessment based on

+1. Define threat sources
+2. Discover cybersecurity vulnerabilities
+3. Create list of high risk employess and high value assests
+4. Estimate the liklihood insider threat based on timeseries of events
+5. Determine and assess risk scores
+6. Alerting and Notfication to make corresponding actions.

 ###1.
 Filters